Helinho (footballer, born 2000)

-Hélio Júnio Nunes de Castro (born 25 April 2000), simply known as Helinho, is a Brazilian professional footballer who plays for Toluca.
+Hélio Júnio Nunes de Castro (born 25 April 2000), simply known as Helinho, is a Brazilian professional footballer who plays for Liga MX club Toluca.
 Mainly an attacking midfielder, he can also play as a forward.

 Club career

 Born in Sertãozinho, Helinho entered São Paulo FC's youth ranks in 2012.
 On 3 May 2018, his contract was extended until April 2023.
 In April, he was called to the senior team for a league match against Paraná Clube.

 On 4 November 2018, Helinho made his first team debut, coming on as a 46th-minute substitute for Anderson Martins and scoring a goal five minutes later in a 2–2 draw against Flamengo.